Want a bigger reach and better engagements?

 166. Don’t be afraid to give spotlights to content multiple times

 How many times do you promote your content in a day?
 Did you get enough results?
 If not, don’t be afraid to promote it multiple times.
-You can publish it from different channels at a
+You can publish it from different channels at a different time.
+Make sure to change the featured image on social media and captions if you want to post it from the same channel once again.

 Tagging your products in your post helps you to provide a better user experience.
 It gives people its information quickly and shortens the conversion process.
 By using product tags, people don’t need to look for the products from search engines or websites, they can check directly from its product page.